tzn893/KBSEngine/README.md

 press **Mouse Left Button** to fire

-By default the program will try to connect to my private server.You can change the connect configuration in /logl/config.init file.
+By default the program will try to connect to my personal server.You can change the connection configuration in /logl/config.init file.